-- 1. Register the field validator. - 2.
-In the Data section, in the Type field, enter the following:
+- 1. Register the field validator.
+For instructions to register a validator, see the section How to Register a Validator. - 2.
+In the Content Editor, in the validator definition item, in the Data section, in the Type field, enter the following .NET type signature:

-Sitecore.Data.Validators.FieldValidators.RegexValidator,Sitecore.Kernel
+Sitecore.Data.Validators.FieldValidators.RegexValidator,Sitecore.Kern el

-3. In the Parameters field, enter the following:
+3. In the Content Editor, in the validator definition item, in the Data section, in the Parameters field, enter the following: